In this chapter, I bring together all the information on nibs and discuss their correlations.

 The nib in photo 6 shows a typical flex nib.
 Characteristic is the narrow distance between the “breather hole” and the outer edge of the nib, which makes it very flexible, together with the thin material and of course the material’s properties.

 Photo 7 showing the feed from underneath and the flaring out and flattening part of the nib.
 These are the characteristics of a softer nib.
-Another example is the nib in photo 8 further down, where the tines are almost flat, which should result in a softer nib; however, the active cross section (photo 6) ends up in a sharp kink, which counteracts the softening and produces a rather hard nib.
+Another example is the nib shown in photo 8 further down, where the tines are almost flat, which should result in a more flexible nib; however, the active cross section (photo 6) ends up in a sharp kink, which counteracts the softening and produces a rather hard nib.

 You can see, how, all along its length, the nib rests on a cylinder made from purple circles.